SMS Marketing Laws Australia

 There are also exemptions from the Act, either because the information being sent is not marketing related but informational or because of the nature of the organisation sending messages.
 Charities, religious and non-government organisations (like educational institutions), and government bodies in Australia are exempt from the Act as long as the content of the messages relate to the goods and services provided by the organisation.

-While implementing SMS strategies, keep this information in mind, but for further information visit www.acma.gov.au or call us today on 1300 764 946.
+Keep this information in mind, but for further information visit www.acma.gov.au or call us today on 1300 764 946.

 Author Avatar